Stress Urinary Incontinence

 The most common type of surgery at this time is a sling.
 In a sling surgery, a material is placed through a vaginal incision.
 This material is used to resupport the urethra.

 Slings are a very effective way of treating stress incontinence.
 They are a success in about 80% of women and many more women have improved symptoms.

 Some slings are made of mesh material.
 They are minimally invasive, outpatient surgeries that are very easy to heal from.
 However, mesh is associated with an erosion rate where the material can be felt in the vagina.
 This happens less than 5% of the time and can be easily fixed.
 Talk to your physician about the use of mesh material.
 For incontinence slings it is safe and effective.

 A sling procedure can also be performed using your own tissue through a bikini cut abdominal incision.
 This surgery is more uncomfortable and requires more healing time.
 It does not have an erosion rate and has similar success rates as the mesh sling.

 Retropubic Suspension Surgeries

 There are other surgeries that use suture to resupport the vagina beneath the urethra.
 These surgeries are called retropubic suspension surgeries.
 They are generally done in combination with other surgeries because they require access through the abdominal space.

 There are also procedures that bulk or plump-up the urethra.
-These procedures do not work well for all types of stress-incontinence, but they can be done in the office.
-Click to learn more about Macroplastique or Coaptite, two urethral bulking products.
+These procedures do not work well for all types of stress-incontinence, but they can be done in the office or in the operating room.
+Learn more about Bulkamid, Macroplastique, and Coaptite.